The OnePlus 6 is the most polished, premium smartphone the firm has made in its short existence.

 There are several core improvements over the OnePlus 5T (and OnePlus 5) that it replaces, and while it may not break any new ground in terms of features, the OnePlus 6 brings an attractive package that makes it relevant in 2018.

 OnePlus 6 price and availability

-The OnePlus 6 release date is May 22 in North America, Europe and India, with the handset arriving in a host of other countries soon after.
+The OnePlus 6 release date was May 22 for North America, Europe and India, but the handset is now available in a number of additional locations as well.

 In the UK the OnePlus 6 is available exclusively on contract from O2, and SIM-free from OnePlus’ own website.

-There's no word yet on when — or even if — it'll be made available in Australia.
+There's still no word yet on when — or even if — it'll ever be made officially available in Australia.